-2) “Non-economic damages” such as your pain and suffering.
+- Non-Economic Damages – such as your pain and suffering.

-Both sources of compensation are generally higher for more serious injuries, because they are usually more painful and require more advanced medical treatment.
+Both sources of compensation are generally higher for more serious injuries because they are usually more painful and require more advanced medical treatment.

 The judge or jury will consider the physical and emotional consequences of your scars and the negative impact they can have on your life.
 The amount of compensation awarded for scarring often depends on the age of the victim, the location of the scars, and the size of the scars.